lkesteloot/unsong/unsong-1.md

 The first today it started ringing, he’d stared at it for like three minutes before he finally, dumbly, picked it up.
 The voice on the other end was saying something he couldn’t understand.
 It occurred to him that the people who monitored the [i]actual[/i] nuclear hotline probably spoke Russian.

 The second today, he’d been suspicious that it would ring again at the same time, so he’d called an interpreter to the Oval Office.
-At 7:38 PM, the interpreter had picked it up.
+At 7:38 [sc]pm[/sc], the interpreter had picked it up.
 “Allo,” the interpreter had said, then started looking more and more puzzled.
 “This isn’t Russian,” he had said.
 Then, “This isn’t related to any language I know.”
 Then, “I don’t think this is a real language.”
 A few hours later he’d sent over an analysis from the State Department, which concluded that the “language” consisted of the names of the capitals of various 16th-century European countries, arranged in seemingly random combinations.

 Today today, Nixon hadn’t bothered.
 He just sat in the Oval Office doing work.
 He had been meeting with a man from the Weather Bureau, who wanted to tell him that the clouds were forming ominous patterns.
 Nixon hadn’t bought it.
 “I’m the [open-bracket]expletive deleted] President of the United States,” he had told the man, “Do you want me to [open-bracket]expletive deleted] tell you if it’s a cold front or a warm front?”